YannickKae/Financial-Market-Regime-Classification/README.md

 $$ f(X) = \sigma\left( w^{[3]} \cdot \sigma\left( w^{[2]} \cdot \sigma\left( w^{[1]} X + b^{[1]} \right) + b^{[2]} \right) + b^{[3]} \right) $$

-The tuning and selection of each model was done by cross-validation based on binary [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) rather than accuracy, because not only the number of correct classifications is important, but also the corresponding probabilities, which we will use to size positions in our Tatical Asset Allocation (TAA) models.
+The tuning and selection of each model was done by cross-validation based on binary [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) rather than accuracy, because not only the number of correct classifications is important, but also the corresponding probabilities, which I will use to size positions in our Tatical Asset Allocation (TAA) models.

 $$ H_{b}(y, \hat{y}) = -y \cdot log(\hat{y}) - (1 - y) \cdot log(1 - \hat{y}) $$

-Side remark: We didn't use boosting-based ensembling techniques like XGBoost, which is considered superior among tree-based models, because it works by also correcting bias, which comes with a greater risk of overfitting.
+Side remark: I didn't use boosting-based ensembling techniques like XGBoost, which is considered superior among tree-based models, because it works by also correcting bias, which comes with a greater risk of overfitting.
 Bagging, on the other hand, only attempts to correct for variance.
 In finance, where data has a very low signal-to-noise ratio due to arbitrage forces, it is very easy to overfit to noise & random patterns.
 Therefore, bagging ensembling is more favorable in this domain.

 ## Data

-From the [AQR Capital Management database](https://www.aqr.com/Insights/Datasets/Century-of-Factor-Premia-Monthly), we had access to monthly returns for both strategies dating back to 1926.
-Using this data, we extracted additional features, including rolling cumulative performance, volatility, and correlation.
-We supplemented them with key financial macroeconomic indicators sourced from the [FRED database](https://stlouisfed.shinyapps.io/macro-snapshot/#financial).
+From the [AQR Capital Management database](https://www.aqr.com/Insights/Datasets/Century-of-Factor-Premia-Monthly), I had access to monthly returns for both strategies dating back to 1926.
+Using this data, I extracted additional features, including rolling cumulative performance, volatility, and correlation.
+I supplemented them with key financial macroeconomic indicators sourced from the [FRED database](https://stlouisfed.shinyapps.io/macro-snapshot/#financial).

-The data from the latter varied in length, confronting us with a challenging trade-off - should we prioritize having more features or more historical data?
+The data from the latter varied in length, confronting us with a challenging trade-off - should I prioritize having more features or more historical data?
 To resolve this, we conducted a bootstrapping test.
 The purpose of this was to ascertain whether shorter feature time series were redundant (null hypothesis) and therefore could be discarded in favor of having more historical data, or not (alternative hypothesis).
 The null hat to be rejected multiple times.
-Consequently, we repeated the models' training and testing process multiple times, using different data sets along the described trade-off.
+Consequently, I repeated the models' training and testing process multiple times, using different data sets along the described trade-off.

 This iterative approach gave us the opportunity to observe and understand how this trade-off played out in our specific case.